How to Access Property Records in Utah

 Deeds and Conveyance Records

 Deeds are one of the most common types of property records.
-These documents transfer ownership of the property and contain details about the property itself, as well as the grantor (seller) and grantee (buyer).
+These documents transfer ownership of the property and contain details about the property itself and the grantor (seller) and grantee (buyer).
 Deeds are held at the local county recorder's office.

 All parties must sign deeds, and a notary must witness them.
 Some of the information contained in deeds includes: